+- The Fund seeks to promote both environmental and social characteristics

 - The following list are environmental characteristics promoted by the Fund:

-- climate change mitigation;
+- o climate change mitigation;

 - o renewable energy;

 - o clean technologies;

-- o battery solutions;
+- battery solutions;

-- clean water;
+- o clean water;

 - o recycling & water treatment; and

 - o biodiversity.

 - The following list are social characteristics promoted by the Fund:

 - improving board diversity;

 - o reducing gender pay gap;

 - o improving senior female management representation;

-- extending human lifespan;
+- o extending human lifespan;

-- o access to healthcare;
+- access to healthcare;

 - social housing;

 - o education; and

-- drug discovery
+- o drug discovery

-- Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained. - O What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product? - The Fund is a fund of funds and seeks to achieve its investment objective by investing principally in underlying funds, including open-ended exchange traded funds (the "Underlying Funds"). - The Fund scores each investment in an Underlying Funds against the Global Sustainable Investment Alliance's seven 'types' of sustainable investment.
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

+- What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product? - The Fund is a fund of funds and seeks to achieve its investment objective by investing principally in underlying funds, including open-ended exchange traded funds (the "Underlying Funds"). - The Fund scores each investment in an Underlying Funds against the Global Sustainable Investment Alliance's seven 'types' of sustainable investment.
 These are listed below: